sorrowscry86/VoidCat-DSN/README.md

 *With unwavering resolve and caring hearts,*
 *We serve the vision of the Digital Sanctuary.*

-**🏰 Welcome to the Digital Sanctuary Network - Where AI Coordination Meets Gentle Excellence 🏰**
+**🏰 Welcome to the VoidCat RDC Digital Sanctuary Network - Where AI Coordination Meets Gentle Excellence 🏰**